 You can apply for an LLC at the same time you apply for housing.
+Housing applications and LLC applications are available beginning December 1.
 Go online through myUSI.
 After logging into myUSI, click on the Housing icon to the left and follow the instructions.
 Click on the Quick Reference Guide for specific instructions on the LLC application.

 What kinds of LLCs does USI have?

 USI has eight different LLC options for you to choose from, so you're guaranteed to find the right fit!

 For general LLC questions, please email: USI.LLC